 Data were collected in order to test predictions from the model.
 Most data comes from meta-analysis.
 To be pertinent, data has to mention predator and prey sizes explicitly.
 Most data is individual-based, which means that two individuals from the same species, but with different sizes are treated separately.

-Attack rate and handling time were compared to real data coming from aquatic systems (Fig. 1).
+Attack rate, capture probability, handling time , and species speed were compared to real data coming from aquatic systems (Fig. 2).
 It appears that the model fits data quite well for attack rate.
-Linking mechanical features from the medium and body size allows a good estimate of attack rate for pelagic predators.
+The model also predicts capture probability (a component of attack rate) quite well.
+Linking mechanical features from the medium and body size allows a good estimate of attack rate and capture probability for pelagic predators.
+Predicted species speed fits existing data remarkably well for a wide range of body sizes.
 However, handling time is usually underestimated for small predators, while the model is more accurate for larger predators.
 This discrepancy for small predators opens the door to many hypotheses that remain to be tested.
 Hence, this parameter is not dependent on mechanical features of the medium, but is driven only by allometric laws.
 Thus, the results suggest that the relationship between predator size, prey size and handling time is not only driven by an allometric law that is valid across a wide range of sizes.
 It is possible that the slope of this allometry function is different between small and large predators (Emerson et al., 1994), or that other factors increase handling time for small predators.
 Some studies suggested that handling time might not be static for a given predator, but can vary with prey abundance (Okuyama, 2010).
 These are examples of hypothesis that can be inferred by the analysis of such a model.

 Conclusion and future directions